Paid Family Leave Benefits and Payments FAQs

 Reporting this information ensures you receive the correct benefit amount and prevents an overpayment.

 Yes.
 If you have a family member who becomes sick while you are out of work, you can apply for a Paid Family Leave claim which can provide a higher benefit amount if you’re eligible.
-A medical certification is required to substantiate your family member’s illness.
-If you are approved for a Paid Family Leave claim, your Unemployment Insurance (UI) claim will be suspended.
-If you complete your Paid Family Leave claim and remain unemployed, you may then return to the remainder of your UI claim benefits as long as you remain out of work and otherwise eligible.
+A medical certification is required to verify your family member’s illness.
+If you are approved for a Paid Family Leave claim, your Unemployment Insurance (UI) claim will be put on hold.
+If your Paid Family Leave claim ends and you are still unemployed, you may return to your UI claim benefits as long as you are still out of work and otherwise eligible.
 You will need to reapply to reopen your UI claim.

 Visit our Disability and Paid Family Leave FAQs for more information.

 If the person you are caring for or the child you are bonding with passes away, report the death to the PFL office at 1-877-238-4373.
 You may also notify the EDD by writing to the PO Box address printed on the payment notice.
 Provide the care or bonding recipient’s name and date of death, and your name, address, and phone number so we can contact you with additional instructions.
 Benefits are payable through the date of death if otherwise eligible.

 First, you must have received your billing notice.
 The Benefit Overpayment Statement of Amount Due (DE 8301R) form is a billing notice that is mailed to you each month.
 If you have not yet received this notice or have lost it, please contact the EDD at 1-877-238-4373.

 For more information, view Make a Payment on a Benefit Overpayment (YouTube).